ErlingSigurdson/Billy/README.md

 written in C language.
 It's been written with an interaction with Billy and similar devices in mind.

 ### Storing configs
-Billy's operations rely heavily on a flash memory storage built into the MCU or into the respective module.
+Billy's operations rely heavily on a flash memory storage built into the MCU or into the integrated module.
 When you specify configs (an SSID, a password, a port number, etc.), they become saved in the storage and thus you don't need to assign them again in case of a device reboot.